F-3r/xrandr.rb/README.md

 ## Contributing

-Open an issue, lets talk.
+Open an issue, a PR, or whatever you feel comfortable with.

 ## License